Chanzwastaken/dos_simulation/README.md

 ## Contributions
 - **Contributor 1:** Initial setup of the Flask web server and integration of the basic calculator functionality.
-- **M. Chandra Agoeng P.:** Developed the DoS attack simulation script and optimized the attack methods.
+- **M. Chandra Agoeng P:** Developed the DoS attack simulation script and optimized the attack methods.
-- **Contributor 3:** Enhanced server performance and implemented additional security measures for testing.
+- **Nashrillah Khairu Daffa :** Enhanced server performance and implemented additional security measures for testing.

 This repository contains two Python scripts:
 1. `webserver.py`: A simple Flask-based web server that provides a basic calculator.